IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 int znsq_update(znsq_connection_t con, const char *newbuf,const char *key, const char *key_value);
 ```

-#### direct update documents
+#### Direct update documents
-Issues a direct update for a previously added document using the requested keyname and key_value, and providing the updated version of the document.
-The keyname must match the keyname on a previously issued znsq_create, znsq_create_index, or a generated "znsq_id" element.
-The value must match a previously added value paired with the specified
-keyname, otherwise a document not found error is returned.
+Issues a direct update for a previously added document using the requested `key` name and `key_value`, and providing the updated version of the document.
+The `key` must match the key name on a previously issued `znsq_create()`, `znsq_create_index()`, or a generated `"znsq_id"` element.
+The value must match a previously added value paired with the specified key name, otherwise a document not found error is returned.

 An exclusive document level lock will be obtained for the update request.
-For non-recoverable databases, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.
+For non-recoverable databases, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a `znsq_commit()`, `znsq_abort()`, or when the task ends.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful update.

 #### Parameters

-`znsq_connection_t`
-   C-constant contains the connection token from a previous znsq_open.
+`znsq_connection_t`: C-constant contains the connection token from a previous `znsq_open()`.

-`newbuf`
-   contains a copy of the updated document to replace the existing version of the document.
-All secondary indexes will be updated to relect any alternate key changes found in the  new version of the document.
+`newbuf`: contains a copy of the updated document to replace the existing version of the document.
+All secondary indexes will be updated to reflect any alternate key changes found in the new version of the document.

-`key`
-   C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.
+`key`: C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00'.

-`key_value`
-   value for the specific document to be retrieved.
+`key_value`: value for the specific document to be retrieved.

 #### Return value
 The return code of the function.

-If successful read, the return code is 0.
+If the document was updated, the return code is 0.

 If an error occurred, the return code contains the detailed error reason.
-The macro `znsq_err` can be used to mask the error reason in bytes
+The macro `znsq_err()` can be used to mask the error reason in bytes
 2 and 3 of the return code.

 Example of updating a document in an EzNoSQL database: